 - Nervous System – headaches, memory loss, mood changes, aches and pain

 How do you mitigate mold damage?
-In most cases an emergency clean-up crew will need to be used to begin drying out the flooded space as soon as possible as well as removal of water damaged property.
-Once that is completed, the damage must be assessed and, in many cases, this means removing the all damaged building materials including drywall and renovating the space to guarantee that all mold has been removed.
+In most cases, an emergency clean-up crew will need to be used to begin drying out the flooded space as soon as possible as well as the removal of the water-damaged property.
+Once that is completed, the damage must be assessed and, in many cases, this means removing all damaged building materials including drywall and renovating the space to guarantee that all mold has been removed.
 Estimates for this process run from $3 to $7 per square foot at a minimum and can add up quickly.
 Click here for a comprehensive mold cleanup guide from FEMA.

 The process is time-consuming and physically taxing, which is why Core Properties is here to assist you in selling your house as-is for cash.
 When you sell your house for cash, you can walk away from the headache and backache from the damage and breathe easy – literally – knowing that you and your family have the cash on hand needed to move into a safe, clean and mold-free home.
 Give us a call today – (314) 356-9052.